georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 ### 1. **Technologies Used**

-- **Meilisearch**: A primary search engine backend delivering blazing search performance and simplicity
+- **Meilisearch**: A Rust-based search engine backend delivering blazing search performance and simplicity
 - **FastAPI**: A modern, fast, web framework for Python that powers the API layer
 - **SQLModel**: A database abstraction layer for seamless communication with relational databases
-- **Docker & Docker Compose**: For containerizing and orchestrating the application for easy deployment
+- **Docker & Docker Compose**: For containerizing and orchestrating (locally) the application for easy deployment
 - **Next.js**: React based framework for SSR and dynamic CSR components

 ### 2. **Architecture**